CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When you become pregnant, you expect your body to change—but you probably never considered how pregnancy would affect your vaginal discharge.
 Surprise!

-Even immediately after conception, the consistency, color and odor of your pregnancy discharge is likely to change due to hormone fluctuation.
+The Bump community member Mom22inFeb was surprised when she felt damp down there, so she went straight to her OB: “I’ve have been having more discharge and wetness lately., she shares.
+“My [doctor] said it’s not a big deal.
+He said all pregnant woman have an increase in discharge during pregnancy.”
+It’s true—even immediately after conception, the consistency, color and odor of your pregnancy discharge is likely to change due to hormone fluctuation.
 And if you’re not up to speed on those changes, things can sometimes feel pretty strange down there.
 Right off the bat, you may find yourself with questions—like, what does pregnancy discharge look like?
-Is this smell normal?
-And when should I be concerned?
+Follow our guide to find out everything you need to know about pregnancy discharge.

-What Is Normal Vaginal Discharge During Pregnancy?
+What Is Vaginal Discharge Like During Pregnancy?

 Normal pregnancy discharge is milky white or clear in color and consistency, says Sherry Ross, MD, women’s sexual health expert and author of She-ology and She-ology, the She-quel.
 “It typically starts in the first trimester, becomes more noticeable as pregnancy progresses and is heaviest in the last weeks of pregnancy,” she adds.